yuseferi/drupal-autowire-sample/README.md

 # drupal-autowire-sample
-A sample for my blog post on "http://www.yuseferi.com/en/blog/What-Autowiring-how-use-Autowire-Drupal"
+A sample for my blog post about Autowiring on Symfony and Drupal 8 "http://www.yuseferi.com/en/blog/What-Autowiring-how-use-Autowire-Drupal"